bestia-dev/cheatsheets/ssh_cheatsheet.md

 # ssh cheatsheet

-It is annoying to type the passcode eveytime we use ssh.
+It is annoying to type the passphrase eveytime we use ssh.
 Fortunately there is ssh-agent to the rescue.

 ## Read my SSH easy